Beware! Nexus P Capital is an offshore broker! Your investment may be at risk.

 The only regulatory information is found at the end of the Terms and Conditions, where Nexus P Capital has written that it functions under the laws of St. Vincent and the Grenadines.

 St. Vincent and the Grenadines is a small Caribbean nation that is probably the most popular location where illegal forex brokers operate from.
 There are literally hundreds if not thousands of illegitimate brokers that work from there.
 And even if in the last couple of months there has been talk of reforming the regulatory framework, nothing has been concrete thus far.
-For now, St. Vincent and the Grenadines has no financial regulator, meaning that all brokers there are completely unlicensed.
+For now, St. Vincent and the Grenadines does not regulate the FX market industry meaning that all brokers there are completely unlicensed.

 There is no other information on a possible regulation or a jurisdiction of power.
 Thus we have to conclude that Nexus P Capital is UNREGULATED.
 Unregulated brokerage firms are not safe for your deposits!